ablotekar/OneD-Fluid-Simulation-Python/README.md

 ![wkplot](./figures/wkplot.png)

-(Figure shows the wk (frequency-wavenumber) plot genrated from the output of the above mentioned code.)
+(Figure shows the wk (frequency-wavenumber) plot generated from the output of the above mentioned code.)

-Note: The orignal code was written in fortran, soon I will upload it to github
+Note: The original code is written in fortran, soon I will upload it to GitHub